BlueBrain/hpc-coding-conventions/cpp/documentation/README.md

 ### Python code

-Python code is documented with docstrings formatted using the [Google style](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings).
+Python code may be documented with docstrings formatted using the [Google style](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings).

-## Doxygen and Sphinx
+## Sphinx as unique documentation generator

-Today, the standard documentation tool for C++ projects is Doxygen, Sphinx is more used in the Python community and widely used within Blue Brain Project.
+The standard documentation tool for C++ projects is Doxygen whereas Sphinx is more widely used in the Python community.

-Breathe and Exhale are two Sphinx extensions that allow a seemsless integration of Doxygen in the Sphinx documentation pipeline.
+Breathe and Exhale are Sphinx extensions that allow a seemsless integration of Doxygen in the Sphinx documentation pipeline.

-Furthermore, because most of C++ projects within HPC team provide Python bindings.
+Furthermore, most C++ projects within the HPC team provide Python bindings, which is another reason to use Sphinx as the standard tool to generate documentation of C++ projects.

-This is why Sphinx documentation is the one chosen by HPC team.

 ## Sphinx documentation pipeline

 `sphinx-build` is the main command line utility to generate documentation.
-This process gathers a collection of documents in reStructedText to then generate the documentation in the desired format, in HTML for instance.
+This process gathers a collection of documents in reStructedText to generate the documentation in the desired format, in HTML for instance.

 There are many Sphinx extensions to emit reStructuredText from other sources.
 Here is a